About the agenda

 Read More

-NEW!
-Equity Assessment and Improvement Tool for Research Teams
+Equity Assessment and Improvement Tool

 The Equity Assessment and Improvement Tool for Research Teams helps teams of researchers, evaluators, program planners and developers, administrators, and individuals with lived expertise take actionable steps toward equity, and bold and transformative systems change.